The Seneca Radio Club will meet Monday June 8th at 6:00 PM for dinner and meeting at 7:00 PM.

-Memorial Day Parade
+Memorial Day Parade Cancelled

-May 28, 2018 @ 10:00 am – 11:00 am
+May 25, 2020 @ 10:00 am – 11:00 am

 All amateur radio operators wishing to help with this event will meet at GW’s for breakfast at 8:00am.
 The parade will form at St. Joseph Church and begin at 10:00am.
 Visit link below for more information.

 KE8JJB Technician Glyn Kidd KE8ODJ Technician Joy Bunting

 KE8JJC Technician Paul J. Blohm KE8EKG Extra Class Beth Souder

 KE8JJD Technician Jenny L. Ryman KE8EKH General Jeff Michel